iVanPan/Cordova_QQ/README.md

 3. This plugin should be used after the deviceready event has been fired!!!
 4. ~~If cordova version  <5.1.1,when two cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007)~~ Update:This Bug is fixed in last cordova version(5.1.1)

+## About iOS 9

+###App Transport Security
+iOS 9 introduces a new security feature that blocks non-HTTPS traffic in your app.
+However,   Tencent QQ SDK not support HTTPS yet, this Plugin will turn off https and allow non-HTTPS traffic
+### BitCode
+Apple introduces Bitcode in iOS 9 .
+However, Tencent QQ SDK not  support it ,you should set bitcode to No in your Xcode build Setting

 ##Usage

 ### QQ SSO Login